Property Tax Relief in Texas: What to Know for 2025

 Others have raised concerns about increasing state-level spending amid federal budget uncertainties.

-As the GOP’s “Big, Beautiful Bill” progresses through Congress, the Federal Reserve Bank of Dallas is reporting a healthy, but slowed, economy in Texas.
+As the GOP’s so-called “Big, Beautiful Bill” has been signed into law, the Federal Reserve Bank of Dallas is reporting a softened, uncertain economy in Texas.
 Tariff policies coupled with federal spending cuts could complicate future budget planning in the Lone Star State.

 Read More